linhuixiao/CLIP-VG/README.md

 optimal model, thereby achieving a balance between reliability and diversity for the pseudo-language labels.

 Our method outperforms the current state-of-the-art unsupervised method Pseudo-Q, by a significant margin on RefCOCO/+/g datasets in both single-source and multi-source scenarios.
 Furthermore, our approach even outperforms existing weakly supervised methods.
 In comparison with the fully supervised SOTA model QRNet, we achieve comparable results with only **7.7%** of its updated parameters, while obtaining significant speedups in both training and inference, up to **26.84×** and **7.41×**, respectively.

-In summary, **the contributions of this paper are four-fold**:
+In summary, **the contributions of this work are four-fold**:

 - As far as we know, **we are the first to adapt CLIP to realize unsupervised visual grounding.** Our method can transfer the cross-modal learning ability of CLIP to visual grounding with only a small training cost.